 Hello to you all!
 I am so excited to be able to share ideas for teaching kids’ Bible classes.
-I am a member of the church of Christ in the Denver, CO area.
+I am a member of the church of Christ in Denver, CO.

 Teaching children’s Bible classes has always been my passion.
 I love God, His word and kids!
 I have taught all ages through the years.
-The last 25 or so have focused on teaching the Old Testament to upper elementary ages.
+The last 35 or so have focused on teaching the Old Testament to elementary age children.

-If you live within a reasonable driving distance from Denver and would like to have a Bible class teacher workshop, please notify me at firstname.lastname@example.org or 303-973-7159.
+If you live within a reasonable driving distance from Denver and would like to have a kids’ Bible class teacher workshop, please contact me at firstname.lastname@example.org or 303-552-7119.

-The primary responsibility of teaching children about God is in the home.
-The role of a kids’ Bible class teacher is to reinforce what is taught in the home.
-Teachers don’t have the luxury of teaching God’s word to kids when we sit in our house, when we walk by the way, when we lie down and when we rise up.
-(Deut.
-6:7) Bible class teachers usually have only one or two class sessions each week that are less than an hour.
+The primary responsibility for teaching children about God is found within each child’s home.
+The role of a kids’ Bible class teacher is to reinforce or complement what is taught in the home.
+Teachers don’t have the luxury of teaching God’s word to kids when we sit in our house, when we walk by the way, when we lie down and when we rise up as Deut.
+6:7 commands.
+Bible class teachers usually have only one or two class sessions each week that are less than an hour.
 Therefore, we must maximize our limited time using effective lesson planning, engaging visual aids, interesting activities, meaningful songs, and so much more!